zendesk/react-measure-timing-hooks/README.md

 There may be situations when you want to track the same metric of multiple objects at the same time.
 For example when loading is starting or finishing in the background.
 In this case, you may provide an `idSuffix` to both hooks, however, if using the beacon, you must ensure that it has the same value in both the manager hook and the beacon.
+The `idSuffix` needs to be unique to each instantiation; e.g. the `id` of some object.

 Any numeric parts of the id will be stripped out from the metric name, before being reported to your provided `reportFn`.